-As a Glasgow based freelance engineer you can find me in GloWorm Recording(http://glowormrecording.com), Carrier Waves(https://www.andreagobbi.co.uk/carrierwaves) or working from my personal studio.
-When not in the studios I will be out recording on location using a wide section of vintage, boutique and state of the art equipment.
-I work predominantly amongst the Scottish and International music scenes recording in various wild and wonderful locations.
+As a freelance mixing engineer, you can find me working from my personal studio.
+When not in the studio I will be out recording on location using a wide section of vintage, boutique and state of the art equipment.
+I work predominantly amongst the Hip-Hop and International music scenes regularly mixing remotely.

 I'd love to hear about your project.
 Click the 'Contact' button above to get in touch.

 CreditsAllMusic verified credits for Sam Welch

 7 Reviews - 1 Repeat ClientEndorse Sam Welch

 Sam is an amazing mixer and really helped bring my ideas to life.
 He was super easy to communicate with and work with.
 Absolutely recommend!

 Sam's a good dude.
 We put him through 9 mixes on this one and he toughed it out like a champ, even when he was clearly busy.